 - Make kits with the ingredients to make this 5-Minute Play Dough that smells good, and include a card with the recipe on it so they can go home and make it together with their parents!

-The overall idea is to think useful, practical, fun for more than 5 minutes, experiences, activities.
+The overall idea is to think useful, practical, fun for more than 5 minutes, experiences, activities for awesome party favors for your child’s birthday party.
 Think one big item rather than lots of little junky items.
 Get creative, it’s fun to think of alternatives that fit your theme, and the parents who attend your parties will surely thank you for not sending them home with a bag of junk!

 What are your ideas for creative party favor alternatives?
 Leave them in the comments, I would love to hear them!